qscat/qscat/docs/source/manual/others/sample_workflow.rst

         - 04/2022
         - 15

-   According to :ref:`tab_automator_shoreline_fields`, date is in the format of ``MM/YYYY`` and uncertainty is in meters.
+   According to :ref:`tab_automator_shorelines_fields`, date is in the format of ``MM/YYYY`` and uncertainty is in meters.
 Also, make sure that details aligns based on the shoreline layer.

    .. figure:: /img/workflow/simple_data/attributes/opening-attribute-table.png
       :align: center